mariusmucenicu/knowlift/docs/README.md

 The project follows a layered architecture pattern where each layer only depends on the layer below it.

+The layers in this diagram map directly to Python packages under `src/`.
+For example, the **Web** layer corresponds to `src/web`, and so on.

 ![Architecture Diagram](./architecture.svg)

 ## 📊 Project Status